 Students and alumni who wish to study or work outside of the United States may be required to have their educational credentials validated through the Apostille or certification process.
 We offer several options for satisfying this requirement.
 If you are unsure which document(s) are needed, you should check with the requestor.

-Depending upon which country requires documentation, further validation may be necessary.
 It is the responsibility of the requestor to determine what level of validation is needed and how to obtain it.

 Degree Certificates are printed on official letterhead, signed by the Registrar, and certify the degree and date awarded.
 If necessary, we can add information to the certificate, such as a statement that classes were conducted in English.
 These documents are free of charge and can be produced quickly.